Thunderous: Background and release

-On July 22, 2021, Stray Kids announced to release the second studio album Noeasy, set to be released on August 23, 2021 with the "Thunderous" trailer.
+On July 22, 2021, Stray Kids announced to release the second studio album Noeasy, set to be released on August 23, 2021, with the "Thunderous" trailer.
 The full track listing was released on August 12, and announced "Thunderous" will serve as a title track of the album.
-The music video teasers were released on August 20–21, and the performance video teaser with SKZoo costume on the following day. and the performance video teaser with SKZoo costume on the following day.
+The music video teasers were released on August 20–21, and the performance video teaser with SKZoo costume on the following day.
 The song was released on the same day with the album and accompanying music video.